-‘Logan/Wolverine 3’ Synopsis Revealed, Lead Cast Hugh Jackman Tells All — Movie Plot/Trailer More Telling Of Essex Corp And X-23?
+‘Logan-Wolverine 3’ Synopsis Revealed, Lead Cast Hugh Jackman Tells All — Movie Plot, Trailer More

 Essex Corp Involvement And Reavers’ Vendetta

-Now if you combine the above with the Logan/Wolverine 3 movie IMDB synopsis, you’ll see the recent update just stacks upon more information regarding the story.
+If you combine the above with the Logan synopsis on IMDb, you’ll see the recent update just adds more information regarding the story.

 “In the near future, an aging Wolverine and Professor X must protect a young female clone of Wolverine from an evil organization led by Nathanial Essex.”

-Now the Essex Corp was scene that was teased via a briefcase in the post-credits scene of X-Men: Apocalypse, so it looks like the Bryan Singer and James Mangold directed movies tie into each other.
+The Essex Corp was teased via a briefcase in the post-credits scene of X-Men: Apocalypse, so it looks like the Bryan Singer- and James Mangold-directed movies tie into each other.
 Although Jackman had a brief appearance where he encountered the young Jean Grey, he ran off into the woods.

-Of course, the Jackman announced synopsis indicates the Wolverine 3 or the officially named Logan movie takes place in the “near future”, so there may have been a time jump there and is telling of how long the Essex Corp has been around.
+Of course, the Jackman-announced synopsis indicates Logan takes place in the “near future,” so there may have been a time jump, which is telling of how long the Essex Corp has been around.

-What is known about the Logan movie this far is in retrospect if you take a look back, there had been pictures teased of the main villain by the name of Donald Pierce who will be played by Boyd Holbrook.
-Pierce is in the comics and is an enemy of the mutants as well as affiliated with the Reavers who are a team of cyborgs devoted to taking out the X-Men and in the Logan trailer it is expressed that the mutants are gone.
+What is known about the Logan movie thus far is that in retrospect, if you take a look back, there were pictures teased of the main villain, Donald Pierce, who will be played by Boyd Holbrook.
+Pierce is in the comics and is an enemy of the mutants.
+He’s also affiliated with the Reavers, who are a team of cyborgs devoted to taking out the X-Men.
+In the Logan trailer, it is expressed that the mutants are all gone.

-Could the Logan movie be so far into the future that the Reavers are now on the hunt for Wolverine?
-The Marvel Comics say this group is gunning for him, so it may go that direction, but we’ll see.
+Could Logan take place so far in the future that the Reavers are now on the hunt for Wolverine?
+The Marvel comics state that this group is gunning for him, so it may go that direction.

 Where’s X-23 In All This?

 When Logan ran off in X-Men: Apocalypse, he was wearing gear pieces that were associated with the Weapon X program.
 Don’t forget the suits who probably grabbed a vial of Wolverine’s blood.
-This does run inline with the comic story line where he had also escaped.
+This is in keeping with the comic storyline where he had also escaped.

 Laura Kinney/X-23 is being played by Dafne Keen.
-If the Logan/Wolverine 3 movie runs in line with the comics, could geneticist Sarah Kinney come into play here?
+If the Logan/Wolverine 3 movie stays true to the comics, could geneticist Sarah Kinney come into play here?
 After all, she was an unwilling participant in becoming a biological mother or possible host to X-23 at the hands of Zander Rice, according to io9, a character in the movie who will be portrayed by Richard E. Grant.
-In the Marvel Comics Rice was a protege to Martin Sutter who was ahead of the original Weapon X program and responsible in heading off the creation of X-23 via a cloning process through Logan’s blood sample.
+In the Marvel comics, Rice was a protege to Martin Sutter, who was the head of the original Weapon X program and responsible for heading off the creation of X-23 via a cloning process through Logan’s blood sample.

-Is this this the same sample acquired at the end of X-Men: Apocalypse?
+Is this the same sample acquired at the end of X-Men: Apocalypse?
 Not much is known about Keen’s part, but she’s been seen quite frequently on social media.
 Chances are her story on the big screen may be a mystery.
-During the Logan trailer Professor X does mention how much alike X-23 is to Logan and this may lead others to think this affirms the cloning process via the vial that was extracted after the X-Men and Wolverine’s escape from Stryker’s clutches.
+During the Logan trailer, Professor X does mention how much alike X-23 is to Logan, and this may lead others to think this affirms the cloning process via the vial that was extracted after the X-Men and Wolverine’s escape from Stryker’s clutches.

 LOOK: @RealHughJackman, @mang0ld Share First & Last Frames of Final #Logan Trailer https://t.co/Rg3QEzORXa pic.twitter.com/lB2PDilQm8